ktocdev/gps2/docs/systems/phase1/layout-component-framework.md

 - Consistent prop interfaces and TypeScript definitions
 - Component documentation and usage examples
 - Theming integration with CSS variables
-- Built with responsive design principles
+- Built with responsive design principles using logical properties
+- International-ready design with automatic RTL language support
+- Semantic CSS that responds to content flow rather than physical directions

 ## Responsive Layout Controller